 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how dapagliflozin/metformin works.
+- Some medicines can affect how dapagliflozin/metformin works.
 Tell your doctor if you are using any of the following:

 - Blood pressure medicine

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 - Several other medicines may affect your blood sugar levels.
 Closely monitor your blood sugar levels when you start or stop another medicine while you are using dapagliflozin/metformin.